Part I - Lectures (3 weeks, July 8 to July 26)

 The morning lectures taught in classrooms will concentrate on career-oriented subjects like cooperation between architects, land developers and real estate consultants, the architectural design of commercial buildings from a commercial point of view, working with clients and with authorities, planning and management of cities’ growth, and heritage protection.
 We will touch on knowhow of land development process and discuss how various markets’ trends (e.g. hotels, retail, office, residential) impact on design and development process; we will teach the skills for students to become team leaders in that process.

-In the afternoons students will be using the city as the classroom.
-They will be studying specific historical and contemporary buildings and neighborhoods in Prague, as well as in Berlin, Vienna, and Brno during excursions, in such ways as to support and complement the commercially and business-oriented curriculum of the ECCE School.
+In the afternoons' students will be often using the city as the classroom.
+They will be studying specific historical and contemporary buildings and neighbourhoods in Prague, as well as in Berlin, Vienna, and Brno during excursions, in such ways as to support and complement the commercially and business-oriented curriculum of the ECCE School.
 We will also look into the business and development aspects of the process during various historical periods, which are well represented in Prague.
 The idea is to teach and learn how historical and recent projects and city planning processes influence current thinking and trends.
 The afternoon program, just like the morning one, is specifically designed and structured to advance students’ career options.

 Three one-day excursions on three respective Saturdays, related to the curriculum, include visits to Vienna, Berlin, and Brno in the Czech Republic.
-They are all included in the program.
+They are all included in the Architecture program.

 The courses will be taught by leading local and international architects and planners, professionals from land development and real estate firms, and by leading architectural historians.

 Part II - Internships (3 - 4 weeks, July 29 to August 16 or 23)